-Setting Preset PTYs
+Setting Preset PTYs (RDS Only)

-The six numbered pushbuttons let you return to your favorite PTYs.
-These buttons have factory PTY presets.
-You can set up to 12 PTYs (six FM1 and six FM2) by performing the following steps:
+These pushbuttons have factory PTY presets.
+Up to 12 PTYs (six FM1 and six FM2), can be programmed on the six numbered pushbuttons, by performing the following steps:

-- 1. Press BAND to select FM1 or FM2.

-- Press the P-TYPE button to activate program type select mode.
-P-TYPE and the last selected PTY will appear on the display.

-- 3. Turn the P-TYPE knob to select a PTY.

-- Press and hold one of the six numbered pushbuttons until you hear a beep.
-Whenever you press that numbered pushbutton, the PTY you set will return.

-- 5. Repeat the steps for each pushbutton.
+- 1. Press BAND to select FM1 or FM2. - Press the TYPE button to activate program type select mode.
+P-TYPE and the last selected PTY will appear on the display. - Turn the TYPE knob or press and release the TYPE button to select a PTY. - Press and hold one of the six numbered pushbuttons until you hear a beep.
+Whenever that numbered pushbutton is pressed, the PTY that was set will return. - 5.
+Repeat the steps for each pushbutton.